 Each pulse generator can be set independently.
-Each pulse generator is triggered by a selectable source and can have a different pulse delay and pulse width.
+Each pulse generator is triggered by a selectable source and can have a different pulse delay, pulse width and hold off interval.

 - Source selects the trigger for the generator.
-It can be chosen between Off (default), Input TR1, Input TR2, Input TR3, Input TR4 and Oscillator.
+It can be chosen between Off (default), Input TR1, Input TR2, Input TR3, Input TR4, Oscillator, Software SW1, Software SW2, Software SW3 and Software SW4.
 When set to Off the generator is disabled.
-When set to Oscillator the internal free running oscillator is used as the trigger - Pulse delay is the delay of the generated pulse with respect to the triggering source.
+When set to Oscillator the internal free running oscillator is used as the trigger - Edge selects the triggering edge for the generator.
+It can be chosen between Rising (default), Falling and Both.
+With the latter selection the generator is triggered by both the rising and falling edges

+- Pulse delay is the delay of the generated pulse with respect to the triggering source.
 The pulse delay may range from 0 μs to 1,023,000 μs with variable resolution - Pulse width is the time duration of the generated pulse.
-The pulse width may range from 1 μ s to 1,023,000 μ s with variable resolution
+The pulse width may range from 1 μs to 1,023,000 μs with variable resolution - Holdoff time is the minimum time, after a pulse has been generated, that the relevant generator waits before possibly producing a new pulse.
+The hold off interval may range from 0 μs to 1,023,000 μs with variable resolution

-Settings Pulse delay and Pulse width are expressed in μs.
+Settings Pulse delay, Pulse width and Holdoff time are expressed in μs.